vprusso/toqito/docs/getting_started.rst

 2. Consider using a `virtual environment <https://docs.python.org/3/tutorial/venv.html>`_.
 You can also use :code:`pyenv` with :code:`virtualenv` `to manage different Python versions <https://github.com/pyenv/pyenv-virtualenv>`_.

-3. The preferred way to install the :code:`|toqito⟩` package is via :code:`poetry` as it is a better dependency resolver compared to :code:`pip`.
+3. The preferred way to install the :code:`|toqito⟩` package is via :code:`uv`, which keeps dependencies in sync with the project's lockfile.
 An editable version of :code:`|toqito⟩` can be installed through the instructions provided in the :ref:`contrib_guide_reference-label`.

 If you prefer to not install an editable version of :code:`|toqito⟩`, use: